nqoy/EC2-Start-Stop-App/README.md

 3.    **Install Required Python Packages**

-   - Install the necessary Python packages listed in `requirements.txt` by running:
+   - Install the necessary Python packages listed in `requirements.txt` with installDependencies.py OR by running:
      ```bash
      pip install -r requirements.txt
      ```